treasure-data/td-ios-sdk/README.md

 - API endpoint has changed to Ingestion Endpoint.
 The default value is https://us01.records.in.treasuredata.com.
 - `initializeApiEndpoint:` API is no longer available, please use `initializeWithApiKey:apiEndpoint:` instead.
 - Server side upload timestamp feature is removed.
 If you need this feature, please contact our support team.
+- New `enableAutoAppendLocalTimestamp` and `disableAutoAppendLocalTimestamp` to help automatically track local timestamp.
 - `uuid` is now reserved column name.
 If you try to add value to event's `uuid` key, you won't see the column show up in the database.

 ## Installation